Knowledge-intensive bioeconomy

 Industry statistics

-• Foreign investors have an eye on our woodworking industry.
-At the end of 2021, foreign direct investment in the woodworking sector reached more than 800 million EUR.
+• Foreign investors have an eye on our forest sector.
+At the end of 2023, foreign direct investment in this sector reached more than 1.8 billion EUR.

 Employment and education

 • For your company to be successful, you need great specialists who could keep up doing the good work!
-In the forest faculty, the total number of students in 2022/23 amounted to 556, and 88 fresh forest sector graduates joined the labour market.
+In universities and colleges, the total number of students studying forestry and woodworking technologies in 2023 amounted to 623, and 95 fresh forest sector graduates joined the labour market.

 Industry leaders